citusdata/activerecord-multi-tenant/docs/source/getting-started.rst

 Getting Started
 ===============

-This section will guide you through the process of installing and setting up ``activerecord-multitenant`` in your Rails application.
+This section will guide you through the process of installing and setting up ``activerecord-multi-tenant`` in your Rails application.

 Installation
 ------------

-To install ``activerecord-multitenant``, add the following line to your application's Gemfile:
+To install ``activerecord-multi-tenant``, add the following line to your application's Gemfile:

 .. code-block:: ruby